mehmetslayer/comp1235/assignment3/assignment-details.md

 ### How to Submit:

-* Please see the link in the GitHub classroom for Submission instructions
+* Please see the link in the GitHub for Submission instructions

 ### Plagiarism Warning: